TezRomacH/python-package-template/README.md

 - Update `pre-commit` hooks to [locals](https://pre-commit.com/#repository-local-hooks) (?).
 - Refactor `Makefile`
 - Help text for all functions in `Makefile`.
+- Add the option to select the minimum version of Python: `3.7` or `3.8`
 - End-to-end testing and validation of the cookiecutter template.

 ## 🛡 License

 [![License](https://img.shields.io/github/license/TezRomacH/python-package-template)](https://github.com/TezRomacH/python-package-template/blob/master/LICENSE)

-This project is licensed under the terms of the `MIT` licence.
+This project is licensed under the terms of the `MIT` license.
 See [LICENSE](https://github.com/TezRomacH/python-package-template/blob/master/LICENSE) for more details.

 ## 🏅 Credits